With Treatment

 Services provided:

-Intermountain Community Services is a residential rehab facility in Helena, MT that is situated in the 59602 zip code.
-Intermountain Community Services provides residential substance abuse treatment and inpatient treatment for drug/alcohol addiction and mental health diagnosis.
-It also Accepts Medicaid.
+Intermountain Community Services is an inpatient rehabilitation center in Helena, MT that is situated in the 59602 zip code.
+Intermountain Community Services provides residential substance abuse treatment and inpatient dual diagnosis treatment.
+It also Accepts cash or self-payment.

 Address: 3240 Dredge Drive, Helena, MT 59602 in Lewis and Clark County